perses/mcp-server/README.md

 - [percli](https://perses.dev/perses/docs/cli/)

 ### How do I get `PERSES_TOKEN`?

-- You can get the `PERSES_TOKEN` by running the following command in your terminal:
+1. Login to your Perses server using the `percli` command line tool:

 ```bash
 percli login <PERSES_SERVER_URL>
 ```

-- After successful login, execute the following command to get the token:
+2. After successful login, retrieve your token:
 ```bash
 percli whoami --show-token
 ```

-- Copy this token and use it in the MCP server configuration.
+3. Copy the displayed token to use in your MCP server configuration.

 ### Integration with Claude Desktop